Urvijeth/img_-crypto/README.md

-# img_crypto
+ Simple Image Encryption Tool

-A lightweight Python tool for image encryption and decryption using basic pixel-level manipulation techniques.
+A lightweight Python application that encrypts and decrypts images using **pixel-level manipulation**.
+This project is designed for learning cybersecurity concepts through simple cryptographic techniques such as **XOR operations**, **pixel swapping**, and **mathematical transformations**.

+---